fbpx

 In 2018, Environmental Justice Australia lawyers wrote to the project proponents and the Victorian Planning Minister and calling for an Environmental Effects Statement to be undertaken.
 This was successful and the EES was subsequently prepared.

 The environmental assessment for this project generated an unprecedented number of public submissions.
-More than 6058 submissions are publicly available on the IAC website.
+More than 6058 submissions were publicly available on the IAC website.
 The previous record for most submissions to a Victorian EES was the Mornington Safe Harbour project with 2018 submissions.

-We represented our clients Environment Victoria, Save Westernport and the Victorian National Parks Association throughout the public hearings.
+EJA lawyers represented our clients Environment Victoria, Save Westernport and the Victorian National Parks Association throughout the public hearings.

 At the end of the public hearings, the Inquiry and Advisory Committee produced a written report for the Victorian Planning Minister, Richard Wynne with its conclusions about the acceptability of the environment effects of the project.

-A huge win for community, climate and wildlife
+A huge win for the community

 In March 2021, the Minister for Planning rejected AGL’s proposed Crib Point gas terminal, saying it would result in “unacceptable environmental effects” to the internationally significant Westernport Bay.